realitix/vulkan/README.md

 - The default value for all parameters is `None` so you could have omitted `pNext` (because its value is `None`).
 - The default value for `sType` parameter is the good value so you could have omitted `sType`.
+- The default value for `enabledLayerCount` parameter is the length of `ppEnabledLayerNames` so you could have omitted `enabledLayerCount` and `enabledExtensionCount`.
 - Order of parameters doesn't matter since they are keyword parameters.
 - The **C++** syntax is more risky because you must pass all parameters in specific order.